lxuechen/BDMC/README.md

 will start the forward and backwards chain of BDMC based on the model loaded from the pretrained checkpoint.

-## Implementation Details

-To avoid OOM when using extravagantly long AIS chains, strategically using `tensor.requires_grad_()` is required.
-An equivalent TensorFlow graph-mode implementation ideally would require using `tf.while_loop` or abstracting only part of the graph (calling `session.run` multiple times during a chain).

-## Others

-Since BDMC relies on AIS, and AIS (potentially) relies on Hamiltonian Monte Carlo (HMC) [3], the repo also contains such relevant code.

 ## References

 [1] Grosse, Roger B., Zoubin Ghahramani, and Ryan P. Adams.
 "Sandwiching the marginal likelihood using bidirectional